Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Scattering covariance statistics

-In this work, we use the SC statistics introduced in~\cite{cheng2024pnas} and~\cite{mousset2024aa}.
-The SC statistics correspond to the covariances of terms constructed from a combination of convolutions of the input random field $X$ with a set of pre-calculated wavelets, as well as a non-linear modulus.
-SC statistics also include the L1 and L2 norms of these wavelet convolutions.
-The complex valued Morlet wavelet filters that we use, noted $\psi^{j,\gamma}$, are localised both in pixel and harmonic space, and are characterised by a dyadic scale $j$ and an orientation $\gamma$.
+We used the SC statistics introduced in~\cite{cheng2024pnas} and~\cite{mousset2024aa}.
+The SC statistics correspond to the covariances of terms constructed from a combination of convolutions of the input random field $X$ with a set of pre-calculated wavelets and a non-linear modulus.
+The complex valued Morlet wavelet filters that we used, noted $\psi^{j,\gamma}$, are localised in pixel and harmonic space, and are characterised by a dyadic scale $j \in \left[0,\Jmax-1\right]$ and an orientation $\gamma \in \left [0,L-1\right]$.
+The wavelets probe characteristic scales of approximately $2^{j}$ pixels, and are oriented at an angle $\pi \gamma/L$ from the reference axis. $\Jmax < \log_2(N)$ is the number of dyadic scales available for a given image of $N \times N$ pixels.
 There are four types of SC statistics.
-The first $S_{1}$ and $S_2$ statistics characterize jointly the amplitude and sparsity of the process $X$ at a single oriented scale $\lambda = \paren*{j, \gamma}$.
-The higher order wavelet moment estimators ($S_{3}$ and $S_{4}$) capture the interactions between two and three different oriented scales.
+The first $S_{1}$ and $S_2$ statistics jointly characterise the amplitude and sparsity of the process $X$ at a single oriented scale $\lambda = \paren*{j, \gamma}$.
+The higher-order wavelet moment estimators ($S_{3}$ and $S_{4}$) capture the interactions between two and three different oriented scales.

-Auto- and cross-ST statistics can be computed between two random fields $X$ and $Y$.
+Auto and cross-ST statistics can be computed between two random fields $X$ and $Y$.
 The cross SC statistics are defined as

-where $\ast$ stands for a convolution, $\langle\cdot \rangle$ is the spatial average over the fields, and $\Cov{X,Y}$ is the estimated covariances of $X$ and $Y$.
-For auto-SC statistics, $S_1$ and $S_2$ are simplified to:
+where the asterisk stands for a convolution, the overbar is the complex conjugate, $\langle\cdot \rangle$ is the spatial average over the fields, and $\Cov{X,Y}$ is the estimated covariances of $X$ and $Y$.
+For auto-SC statistics, $S_1$ and $S_2$ are simplified to